architector1324/project-demiurg/examples/old/examples.md

 ### **I. Natural & Scientific Systems**

-These examples demonstrate SRGE's ability to model real-world physical and scientific phenomena with high accuracy and detail, often incorporating complex scientific principles and quantitative data.
+These examples demonstrate DEMI's ability to model real-world physical and scientific phenomena with high accuracy and detail, often incorporating complex scientific principles and quantitative data.

 ---